SBS (Australian TV channel): Logo and identity history

 The first SBS logo was a gradiented blue and white globe surrounded by a gradiented blue and white ring.
 The logo was used across all of SBS's radio and television stations, and symbolised transmission on VHF channel 0.
 On 14 October 1983, Channel 0/28 was renamed Network 0–28, coinciding with a new logo featuring the new name underneath the globe.
 On 18 February 1985, Network 0–28 was renamed SBS TV, coinciding with a new logo featuring the letters SBS underneath the globe, however in 1989, the logo was again updated with the globe removed.

 A new SBS logo was launched in March 1993, featuring five blue curved splices, described as the "Mercator" logo (named as the shapes look like a mercator globe in 2D), with the letters SBS in white on top.
 The idents in 1995–2003 usually show the Mercator logo without the letters SBS.
 The five splices represented the continents of the world and the angle represented the tilt of the Earth's axis.

 The new logo and a major revamp was launched on 7 May 2008, reducing the number of splices into four, and shifting the perspective and angle so that each splice is larger than the last.
 The logo was modified on 1 June 2009 to coincide with the renaming of the channel to "SBS ONE".

 On 4 July 2015 SBS launched a modified version of its 2008 logo when its main channel changed its name back to 'SBS TV'.
 The "SBS ONE" name is still used on electronic program guides.

+On 8 February 2019, SBS' new slogan A World of Difference was revealed.
+The channel rebranded with the slogan the following day, in time for Eurovision – Australia Decides.